0xnohan/Kernel/README.md

 ## Usage

- 1. Open the config.ini file and add your ip address

- 2. Add your keys to the tx.py file to enable block mining
+ 1. Add your keys to the tx.py file to enable block mining

- 3. Start mining using the blockchain.py file:
+ 2. Start mining using the blockchain.py file:
     ```bash
     python blockchain.py

- 4. You can access the explorer via the URL:
+ 3. You can access the explorer via the URL:
     ```bash
     http://127.0.0.1:8888